natsu2013/Bandit/README.md

-# Solved Bandit - Over The Wire level 0 - 15 with pwntools
+# Bandit - Over The Wire

 ## Usage
 ```